szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 101:** Make Flame Blade do 4 more points of Fire Damage to undead and act as a +2 weapon against them

 This is essentially how it works in IWDEE, except the +2 enchantment bonus, which is an addition to make it an effective tool against undead.
 This also fixes the inaccurate description in IWDEE (it's +4 fire damage, not +2).
+Note that this will mark the weapon as magical due to technical reasons, which will make the weapon not effective to something that is protected against magical weapons but not normal ones.

 **Component 102:** Make BG's version of Flame Blade scale duration-wise like in IWDEE